-Ancestor of Great Danes originated from Egypt – dating back to 3,000 BCE.
-Extremely large boarhounds resembling early Great Dane type appear in ancient Greece, in frescoes from Tiryns dating back to 14th-13th centuries BCE.
+The ancestor of the Great Danes originated from Egypt – dating back to 3,000 BCE.
+Extremely large boarhounds resembling the early Great Dane type appear in ancient Greece, in frescoes from Tiryns dating back to 14th-13th centuries BCE.

-In the middle of the 16th Century the nobility in many countries of Europe imported strong, long-legged dogs from England, which descended from crossbreeds between the Irish Wolfhound and the English Mastiff.
+In the middle of the 16th Century, the nobility in many countries of Europe imported strong, long-legged dogs from England, which descended from crossbreeds between the Irish Wolfhound and the English Mastiff.
 They were dog hybrids in different sizes and phenotypes and no formal breed in the understanding of our days.
 This type was called “Englische Docke”, “Englische Tocke” – later written and spelled: “Dogge” – or “Englischer Hund” in Germany.
 The name originally meant simply “English dog”.
-In other continental European countries arosed similar terms, too.
+In other continental European countries, similar terms developed too.
 The English word “dog” became after time the term for a molossoid dog in Germany and in France, too.

-Since the beginning of the 17th Century, these dogs were bred independent on the courts of the German nobility.
+Since the beginning of the 17th Century, these dogs were bred independently on the courts of the German nobility.

-The name “Englische Dogge” stayed common till into the 19th Century.
-In the course of the centuries this designation wasn’t anymore understood as designation of origin, but should characterise this dog type as something special and distinguish it’s idiosyncrasy.
-In this way were the kennels named as “englische Stall” (English stable) and the (local) keepers “englische Hunds-Jungen’ (English dog-keepers [boys]).
+The name “Englische Dogge” stayed common until the 19th Century.
+In the course of the centuries, this designation wasn’t anymore understood as a designation of origin but should characterize this dog type as something special and distinguish its idiosyncrasy.
+In this way were the kennels named as “Englische Stall” (English stable) and the (local) keepers “Englische Hunds-Jungen’ (English dog-keepers [boys]).
 Similarly were to other dog types given the names of other countries, without that there had to be a real relationship or ancestry.

-They were kept as dogs for the hunt on bear, boar and deer at princely courts, where the most beauty and strongest as ‘Kammerhunde” (chamber dogs) with gilded collars stayed at night in the bedchamber of their lord.
+They were kept as dogs for the hunt on bear, boar and deer at princely courts, where the most beautiful and strongest as ‘Kammerhunde” (chamber dogs) with gilded collars stayed at night in the bedchamber of their lord.
 For the dogs were made big sleeping-places with paddings or bearskins.
 They should protect the sleeping prince against assassins.
-The second most beauty were named “Leibhunde” (favourite dogs) and gets silvered collars.
+The second most beautiful was named “Leibhunde” (favorite dogs) and gets silvered collars.
 All the rest remained the “Englische Docken”.
-They get no special collars and were kept in the “englische Stall” (kennel).
+They get no special collars and were kept in the “Englische Stall” (kennel).

-Today the FCI designates the Great Dane as German breed.
+Today the FCI designates the Great Dane as a German breed.

 The male dog should not be less than 30 in (76 cm) at the shoulders, a female 28 in (71 cm).
 Danes under minimum height are disqualified.